 She hinted at something I already knew — this was a habit that my daughter had and breaking it was going to be similar to getting her off a pacifier.
 Jill suggested creating a reward system: every time she used a different cup she would receive a star and once she received so many “stars” she’d get a toy or some other treat (not food).

 This brought back memories of unsuccessful potty training.
 The star system didn’t work with Big A. While she wanted the toy that came with 5 stars, it never was enough to get her going on the potty.

 We had a short-lived star chart system going as I realized it was making meals less fun.
-I took Anna to get new “big girl” cups, as Jill suggested, and she’s getting her straw sippy once a day in addition to her new cups.
-This is the gradual phase out plan.
+I took Big A to get new “big girl” cups, as Jill suggested, and she’s getting her straw sippy once a day in addition to her new cups.
+This is the gradual phase-out plan.
 The truth is I don’t mind if she drinks out of the straw sippy cup once and a while, as long as I know she’ll accept milk other ways.
 I mean, she’ll drink water anyway she can get it.